 Because of the troubles with Nahjdar so many years ago, the Jarkune shun magic in all forms.
 There are no shamans among them now and they have no interest in magic spells or ensorcelled items.
 The waters of the lake still heal and the giants still use its blessings.
 But in their everyday lives, they prefer tangible things... rock, wood, iron and fur.
 It should be noted that the water of the lake is gradually losing its healing power.

 There is a dragon living in the southern part of the Rahjan mountains.
 Her name is Tarhauxibane.
 The Jarkune have had encounters and battles with her before.
 They tend to avoid the area around her lair as she has made a meal of more than one Jarkune giant.

 The current chieftain of the Jarkune is a giant named Tor.
 He has proven himself on the battle field, on the hunting trail and in the council room.
 It is Jarkune custom that the chieftain have several councillors and bodyguards and that he pick his successor.
 Tor has ruled for the last seventy years.
 He is well liked and trusted by almost all the Jarkune.

-There are rumors that, even today, there lives a hermit sorcerer deep in the Darijun Jungle.
+There are rumors that, even today, there lives a giant hermit sorcerer deep in the jungles to the south.
 The Jarkune have heard these tales, but dismiss them.
 Nahjdar likely died from his wounds, they will say.
-Besides, he fled into exile almost three centuries ago.
+Besides, he fled into exile three centuries ago.
 If the wounds did not kill him, old age has claimed him by now.
 Unknown to the Jarkune, Nahjdar lives on to this day...